jloveric/high-order-layers/README.md

 ReLU network for comparison.
 ![1 hidden layer with given number of units in each layer](images/sinRelu1.png) Adding a second layer and we get the result we expect.
 However, at the cost of a massive increase in the total number of weights.
 Since we are using a dense layer in the case of 5 units per layer we have a total of 35 weights.
-At 10 units per layer we have 120 weights...
+At 10 units per layer we have 120 weights + bias weights.
 5th order polynomial pair has a total of 12 weights in the discontinuous case and 11 in the continuous case.
-So, it's possible the number of weights decreases by as much as an order of magnitude - more research necessary, however this is inline with results from computational physics.
+So by moving to high order polynomials, it's possible the number of weights required decreases by as much as an order of magnitude - more research necessary, however this is inline with results from other fields.
 ![2 hidden layers with given number of units in each layer](images/sinRelu2.png)

 ## Available polynomial orders